framework2232/Python/Basic_Website_Sturcture/README.md

    * __/webSite/manifest.json__
    * __/webSite/robots.txt__

 ---

+## REQUIREMENTS

+This script runs successfully with:
+* Windows 10
+* Python 3.8.5 32bit using standard libraries:
+   * tkinter
+   * os

+---
 ## HOW TO RUN SCRIPT:
 1. __Run Python Script__ with: _"RunMe"_ python script.

-1. __Click 'BUILD'__ for the default file, or deselect the files not required.
+2. __Click 'BUILD'__ for the default file, or deselect the files not required.
 Changes can be made anytime before 'BUILD' is selected.

 <p align="center">